Shristirajpoot/thermotrack/README.md

 Once powered, the ESP32 will connect to Wi-Fi, retrieve time, and start reading temperature and humidity data from the DHT11 sensor.
 The data will display on the LCD and automatically update on ThingSpeak.

 ### Monitor Data Remotely:
-You can check temperature and humidity data in real time on your ThingSpeak channel.
+You can view temperature and humidity data in real time on your ThingSpeak channel.

 ### Receive Alerts:
 If the temperature exceeds 34°C, the system triggers an alert: